 Operation and maintenance of PPE and depreciation are allocated to functional classifications based on square footage.
-Interest expense is allocated to the functional classifications of the activity that directly benefited from the proceeds of the debt.
+Interest expense is generally allocated to functional classifications of the activity that directly benefited from the proceeds of the debt.
+Non-service net periodic benefit cost is allocated to functional classifications based on compensation and benefits.